Article

 While most legal professionals understand what a medical chronology is, fewer agree on what makes one defensible.
 Chronologies vary widely in completeness, sourcing, and structure, and those differences can materially affect causation analysis, damages assessment, and settlement posture.
+Knowing how a chronology differs from a medical summary is a useful starting point, but it does not by itself establish quality.

 This article defines seven non-negotiable elements that distinguish a defensible medical chronology report from a summary that merely recites records.
 These elements function as a quality standard that legal teams can use to evaluate whether a chronology is complete, verifiable, and ready for downstream legal work.